Kubang Kerian

 Kubang Kerian (Kelantanese: Kubey Kkiye) is a parliamentary constituency in Kota Bharu District, Kelantan, Malaysia.
-It is the state's royal seat, under the official name Bandar Diraja Al-Muhammadi.
+It is the state's royal seat, under the official name Bandar D'Raja Al-Muhammadi.

 Transportation

 Kubang Kerian is about 10–15 minutes drive on Federal Route from Kota Bharu, the capital city, depending on the traffic condition.
 It is also about 15–20 minutes from the airport in Pengkalan Chepa.
 However, if commuters prefer to take a taxi, RM30 will be charged if the taxi is taken from the airport to Kubang Kerian.
 If a taxi is taken between 12 a.m. to 6 a.m., taxi charges will include another 50% additional night service charge, which costs RM45.

 Infrastructure

 Education

 The Universiti Sains Malaysia (USM), Health Campus is located here.
 This campus is also referred to as USM Health Campus.
 The campus houses 3 schools - the School of Medical Sciences, the School of Dentistry and the School of Health Sciences.
 A 760-bed teaching hospital is located on campus.
 This is the Hospital Universiti Sains Malaysia (HUSM).